Macel/AccountManager/README.md

 Since this is still very early in development, and I am in a time crunch to get the AD implementation done, I will stop here for now..
 But feel free to contact me if you have any interest in this project including implementation questions, suggestions or a desire to contribute.

+Credit should also go to Vinay Sajip whose code I have integrated into this project as BufferingSMTPHandler.py for logging purposes.

 Requirements
 ============